OptiScan-ai/barcodescanner-xamarin-samples/README.md

-# OptiScan Xamarin Demo APP
+# Scanflow Xamarin Demo APP

-OptiScan SDK Integration Steps
+Scanflow SDK Integration Steps

 To use our Xamarin package in another app , proceed as follows: